Connecticut Route 3: 1958–1973 (I-491)

 In late 1958, as part of the planned Interstate 491 (a southeastern bypass of Hartford), a freeway from I-91 to Main Street in Glastonbury, crossing the Connecticut River on the Putnam Memorial Bridge, was opened.
 The Route 3 designation was temporarily extended along this freeway pending completion of I-491.
 In 1973, I-491 was cancelled due to local opposition and the Route 3 designation along this freeway segment became permanent.
 In the late 1980s, the freeway was extended so that it terminated at Route 2, rather than at Main Street.

 1991

 In 1991, when the Route 9 freeway through Berlin and New Britain was completed, Route 72 was truncated to end at Route 9 in New Britain.
 The east-west portion of the old alignment of Route 72 was reassigned to an extended Route 372 (running along Berlin Road/West Street to end at Route 99 in Cromwell).
 The north-south portion of old Route 72 from Cromwell to Middletown (ending at Route 66) was reassigned to Route 3.

 Junction list

-As part of an upcoming sign replacement project on Route 3 between I-91 and Route 2, new mile-based exit numbers will be added along that stretch of expressway.
+Exits were given mile-based numbers in 2025 as part of a sign replacement project.